TimoBakx/ai-journaling-template/README.md

-# 📚 AI-Powered journaling & Personal Growth System
+# 📚 AI-Powered Journaling & Personal Growth System

 A structured system for personal and professional development through daily journaling with AI support.
 This template helps you make growth visible, recognize patterns and capture meaningful reflections.